On the $k$-torsion of the module of differentials of order $n$ of hypersurfaces: Introduction

 The module of K\"ahler differentials of a ring is a classical object in commutative algebra.
 Recall that for a $K$-algebra $R$, the module of K\"ahler differentials is defined as the quotient $\Omega^1_{R/K}:=I_R/I_R^2$, where $I_R$ is the kernel of the multiplication map $R\otimes_K R\rightarrow R$.
 More generally, the module of K\"ahler differentials of order $n$ can be defined as $\Omega^{(n)}_{R/K}:=I_R/I_R^{n+1}$ (see, for instance, \cite{G,N,O}).

 It is well-known that the module of differentials can be used to detect properties of the ring.
 For instance, under some hypothesis, the regularity of the localization of a finitely generated algebra is equivalent to the freeness of its module of differentials.
-Very recently, an analogous statement was proved for the module of high order differentials (this was done for hypersurfaces in \cite{BD} and, in a more general context, in \cite{BJNB}).
+An analogous statement holds for the module of high order differentials (this was proved for hypersurfaces in \cite{BD} and, in a more general context, in \cite{BJNB}).

 We are interested in studying other properties of certain rings that can be detected through its module of differentials.
 Let $V$ be an affine variety over a perfect field $\K$.
 Suppose that $V$ is locally, at some point $P\in V$, a complete intersection.
 Denote as $R$ the corresponding local ring.
 It was proved by J. Lipman that $V$ being non-singular at $P$ in codimension 1 (resp. in codimension 2) is equivalent to the torsion freeness (resp. reflexiveness) of $\Omr$ (see \cite{L}).
-Very recently, it was proved that the first statement of Lipman's theorem also holds for the module of high order differentials in the case of hypersurfaces (see \cite{BD}).
+It was proved that the first statement of Lipman's theorem also holds for the module of high order differentials in the case of hypersurfaces (see \cite{BD}).

 There is a general notion of $k$-torsion freeness for any $k\in\N$, $k\geq1$, that generalizes the notions of torsion freeness and reflexiveness (see \cite{AB} or section \ref{sect k tors} below).
-The main goal of this paper is to prove that this notion of $k$-torsion can be characterized, for hypersurfaces and the module of high order differentials, as in Lipman's theorem, that is, in terms of non-singularity in codimension $k+1$ at some point.
+The main goal of this paper is to prove that $k$-torsion freeness of the module of high order differentials of a hypersurface can be characterized in terms of the singular locus.

 Our approach to the problem is essentially the same as Lipman's.
 After making a careful analysis of his proof, we realized that part of the arguments were valid in a much more general situation.
-In addition, a key ingredient in Lipman's proof is the fact that the projective dimension of the module of differentials of a locally complete intersection is less or equal than one.
-An analogous statement was recently proved in \cite{BD} for the module of high order differentials of hypersurfaces, allowing us to carry on with Lipman's strategy.
+In addition, a key ingredient in Lipman's proof is the fact that the projective dimension of the module of differentials of a reduced locally complete intersection is less or equal than one.
+An analogous statement was proved in \cite{BD} for the module of high order differentials of hypersurfaces, allowing us to carry on with Lipman's strategy.
 Finally, the last ingredient we need for our proof is a criterion of regularity for hypersurfaces in terms of the module of high order differentials.